A Bill to make provision about the acceptability of Scottish banknotes throughout the United Kingdom; and for connected purposes.

 The Bill would impose a requirement on businesses not to make a distinction between Scottish and other banknotes issued in the United Kingdom as acceptable payment for goods and services.
 It would give powers to the Office of Fair Trading to investigate breaches of this requirement and to issue notices of compliance.
 The Bill would not affect the right of a business to refuse to accept banknotes which it considered to be forgeries.

-This Bill would require businesses across the UK to treat Scottish banknotes the same as other UK banknotes when accepting payment for goods and services.
-It would give the Office of Fair Trading power to investigate breaches and issue compliance notices, but would not force businesses to accept notes they believe are forged.
+This Bill would require UK businesses to treat Scottish banknotes the same as other UK banknotes when accepting payment for goods and services.
+It would give the Office of Fair Trading power to investigate breaches and to issue compliance notices, but would not affect a business’s right to refuse banknotes it believes are forged.

-The bill is at its second reading stage in the House of Commons and has not yet progressed to committee or further stages.
+The bill is currently at the second reading in the House of Commons and originated in the Commons.
+No further stages are recorded here.

 Generated 21 February 2026